openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/orbitofrontalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Orbitofrontal cortex' is a frontal gyrus.
-It is part of the limbic system.
+   :definition: Is a frontal gyrus.
+Is part of the limbic system. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004167) ('is_a' and 'relationship')]
-   :description: Component of the prefontal cortex, frontal lobe, inferior region (Christine Fennema-Notestine).
+   :description: The region of the cerebral cortex covering the basal surface of the frontal lobes; this region normally controls emotion and decision making. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004167)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108110
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004167#orbital-frontal-cortex
    :name: orbitofrontal cortex